iSpiEFP/iSpiEFP_GUI/README.md

 For patch notes on the latest release: iSpiEFP Version 1.0-Alpha
  - https://github.com/slipchenko/iSpiEFP_Dev_Scripts/releases/tag/v1.0-alpha

+### Help
+For help on using iSpiEFP visit the website that Yen has made. <sorry I am missing that right now>
+---

 ### Chemistry Technologies
 iSpiEFP uses many different chemistry packages for visualizing and computing:
 #### Jmol